 Despite the prevalence and severity of this condition, the current treatments are limited and often ineffective.
 Up to

 Now, new research finds hope for treating major depression in an existing anticonvulsant drug called ezogabine.

 Scientists at the Icahn School of Medicine at Mount Sinai in New York City, NY, tested the drug in 18 participants who were having a major depressive episode but not taking any medication.

-Dr. James Murrough, the director of the Mood and Anxiety Disorders Program at the Icahn School of Medicine, is the senior author of the paper, which now appears in the journal Molecular Psychiatry.
+Dr. James Murrough, the director of the Mood and Anxiety Disorders Program at the Icahn School of Medicine, is the senior author of the paper, which now

 For the new research, Dr. Murrough and his colleagues drew from one of their previous studies, in which they showed that ezogabine, or retigabine, was successful in treating depression-like symptoms in mice.

 The drug is a potassium channel opener.
 As the researchers explain, previous studies have shown that potassium channels in the brain’s ventral striatum — a region involved in processing reward — mediate the brain’s resilience to depression.